baloncek2662/ralias/README.md

-# rashrc
+# ralias

-A command line interface for editing your .bashrc file.
+A command line interface for managing your aliases.